-In Boston, the Boston Public Health Commission (BPHC) works to continue the implementation of smoke-free homes policy and increased access to fresh healthy food and beverages for residents living in low-income housing.
-The Whittier Choice Neighborhood Initiative supported resident engagement to ensure expanded access for affordable healthy foods, as well as address smoke-free home policies.
+In Boston, the Boston Public Health Commission (BPHC) works to continue the implementation of a smoke-free homes policy and increased access to fresh healthy food and beverages for residents living in low-income housing.
+The Whittier Choice Neighborhood Initiative supported resident engagement to ensure expanded access to affordable healthy foods, as well as address smoke-free home policies.

-Through REACH, BPHC was able to increase the number of supplemental activities to support continued implementation of smoke-free home policies in public and affordable housing.
-In the fourth year, they will focus on evaluation of improved implementation and monitoring of the smoking-violation tracking database.
+Through REACH, BPHC was able to increase the number of supplemental activities to support the continued implementation of smoke-free home policies in public and affordable housing.
+In the fourth year, they will focus on the evaluation of improved implementation and monitoring of the smoking-violation tracking database.
 The sustainability of their efforts is seen through the continued monitoring of the smoking-violation tracking database, analysis of data, quality improvement, and the reporting phone line staffing transition from REACH project staff to the Boston Housing Authority Operations team.

 In addition, BPHC worked to increase access to low-cost, healthy food and beverage options.
 By partnering with three non-profit food organizations and four Community Health Centers they were able to build and relationships.
 They worked to incorporate national best practices around healthy food access, building healthy places, and active designs.
 A sustainable infrastructure was developed as they developed relationships with community organizations to address the need for access to healthy foods and beverages.